cjeng8771/offset_estimation/README.md

-# offset_estimation

-## Hands-on Session: Distributed Clock Time Offset Estimation on POWDER
+# WATCH: A Distributed Clock Time Offset Estimation Tool on POWDER

+## Hands-on Session: WATCH
 [Platform for Open Wireless Data-drive Experimental Research (POWDER)](https://powderwireless.net/)

 ## Measurement Collection via SHOUT
 The SHOUT measurement framework is used to automate TX and RX functions across multiple nodes in the POWDER network.
-The data collected will be analyzed in the offset estimation tool outlined below.
+The data collected will be analyzed in WATCH, the distributed clock time offset estimation tool outlined below.

 ### Create IQ File for Message to Transmit
+To transmit a packet with a plain text message and preamble:
-1. Open (or make a copy and open) of the IQ generation script  [IQ_generation.ipynb](https://github.com/cjeng8771/offset_estimation/blob/main/IQ_generation.ipynb).
+1. Open (or make a copy and open) the IQ generation script  [IQ_generation.ipynb](https://github.com/cjeng8771/offset_estimation/blob/main/IQ%20Generation%20%26%20File%20Transfer/IQ_generation.ipynb).
 2. In the first function in the file, `Information_Transmit`, change the string `Info_to_TX` to hold the desired message to transmit.
 For the purpose of this experiment, ensure the message is 94 characters, including spaces, just like the original message.
+3. In the 11th cell, the `write_complex_binary` function is defined.
+If desired, customize the specified name string for the new IQ file in the function call immediately below the function definition.
+If it is changed, change it in the last cell, as well.
+4. Click the ►► symbol to restart the kernel and run all cells.
+Confirm that a new .iq file, with the specified name, appears in the folder with the Jupyter Notebook.

+To transmit a packet with PN codes and no preamble:
+1. Open (or make a copy and open) the MATLAB PN code generation script [PN_generation.m](https://github.com/cjeng8771/offset_estimation/blob/main/IQ%20Generation%20%26%20File%20Transfer/PN_generation.m).
+If necessary, adjust the parameters for the in-phase and quadrature sequences and then run the script to display the PN codes.
+2. Open (or make a copy and open) the PN IQ generation script [IQ_generation_PN.ipynb](https://github.com/cjeng8771/offset_estimation/blob/main/IQ%20Generation%20%26%20File%20Transfer/IQ_generation_PN.ipynb).
+Copy the in-phase and quadrature codes from step 1 into the associated arrays in the `Information_Transmit` function at the top of the script.
 3. In the 11th cell, the `write_complex_binary` function is defined.
 If desired, customize the specified name string for the new IQ file in the function call immediately below the function definition.
 If it is changed, change it in the last cell, as well.
 4. Click the ►► symbol to restart the kernel and run all cells.
 Confirm that a new .iq file, with the specified name, appears in the folder with the Jupyter Notebook.